 - Section 4.24 of the Code requires that a majority of the members of the Audit Committee must be independent.
 The Audit Committee comprises of only one Non-Executive Director as the Company has been focussed on its acquisition and marketing activities and has been unable to identify another Non-Executive Director.
 The Directors consider the present composition to be adequate given the size of the Company and volume of transactions. - The Code requires that a smaller company should have at least two Independent Non-Executive Directors.
-The Board currently consists of two Executive Directors and one Non -Executive Directors.
+The Board currently consists of one Executive Director and one Non -Executive Director.
 The Non-Executive Director is interested in ordinary shares in the Company and cannot therefore be considered fully independent under the Code.
-However, the Non-executive Director is considered to be independent in character and judgement and the Company considers that one Non-Executive Director is adequate given the size and stage of development of the Company. - As a consequence of the above, where provisions of the Code require the appointment of independent directors, for example as chairman or as senior independent director, the Company is not in full compliance with the Code this applies in relation to various provisions of the Code.
+However, the Non-executive Director is considered to be independent in character and judgement and the Company considers that one Non-Executive Director is adequate given the size and stage of development of the Company.
+The Company intends to strengthen the Board in due course. - As a consequence of the above, where provisions of the Code require the appointment of independent directors, for example as chairman or as senior independent director, the Company is not in full compliance with the Code this applies in relation to various provisions of the Code.
 However, the Directors consider the present structure and arrangements to be adequate given the size and stage of development of the Company. - The roles of Chairman and Chief Executive are undertaken by the same individual.
 This is outside the principles of 2.9 of the Corporate Governance Code applicable to smaller companies, which requires that these roles should not be exercised by the same individual.
 However, the Directors consider the present structure and arrangements to be adequate given the size and stage of development of the Company. - There is currently no formal induction for directors joining the Board.
 This is outside the principles of the Corporate Governance Code, which requires that the Chairman should ensure that new Directors receive a full, formal and tailored induction on joining the Board.
-As set out in page 18, an informal induction is considered sufficient given the size and limited complexity of the Company.
+As set out in page 19, an informal induction is considered sufficient given the size and limited complexity of the Company as well as the experience of the one Director who has joined since the Company's shares were listed.